How to prepare for a car insurance claim

-To be prepared for the worst, it could be a good idea to carry some pre-filled forms in your car wherever you go.
+To be prepared for the worst, it could be a good idea to carry some forms requesting driver info in your car wherever you go.
 There are a lot of details to exchange in the event of an accident, and having these handy makes it considerably easier.
 Try printing out forms you can give to other drivers, and witnesses, for them to quickly fill in.

 - Time, date and location of the incident

 - Vehicle registration